strongloop-community/loopback-sdk-android/docs/GettingStarted.md

 ### Getting started with the LoopBack SDK

-If you are creating a new Android application or want to integrate an existing application with LoopBack, you'll want to use the LoopBack SDK independently of the guide application.
+If you are creating a new Android application or want to integrate an existing application with LoopBack, then use the LoopBack SDK independently of the guide application.

  1. Open the ADT project you want to use with LoopBack, or create a new one.

- 1. Open the SDKs folder of the distribution:
+ 1. Open the `/sdks` folder of the distribution:

     ```sh
     open /usr/local/share/strongloop-node/strongloop/sdks/loopback-android-sdk